 "He has been her best friend for 25 years, her husband for 23 years, the'r econnected [sic] in every way imaginable," Blair wrote.
 "She feels strongly about him and family and Chelsea and marriage and she's just got to try to work it through."

-“Bill has done brilliant things as president; she believes in those issues and causes and will continue to fight for them,” she added.
+"Bill has done brilliant things as president; she believes in those issues and causes and will continue to fight for them," she added.5.
+"Partly her pride"

 "I'm a proud woman," Clinton says, according to Blair's diary in a 1996 entry.